CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/sapui5.md

 1. To run your plugin, follow these steps:

     1. Open your Plugin Solution in Visual Studio.
-    2. Open Properties for Plugin Project
+    2. Open Properties for Plugin Project.
     3. Open the Debug tab.
     4. As Start Action, select Start External Program and set up the path to CompuTec.AppEngine.Host.ConsoleApp.exe in the installation directory.
 In case of the default install, this file will be located in Program Files\CompuTec\CompuTec AppEngine\CompuTec.AppEngine.Host.ConsoleApp.exe